aman5281/pricing-card/README.md

 # pricing-card
-It is layout of pricing using flex.
+It is layout of pricing template using flex.